cppalliance/safe-cpp/proposal/draft.md

 ### Lifetime safety

 How do we ensure that dangling references are never used?
-There are two mainstream lifetime safety technologies: garbage collection and borrow checking.
-Garbage collection is simple to implement and use, but moves object allocations to the heap, making it incompatible with manual memory manegement.
+There are two proven and production-ready lifetime safety technologies: garbage collection and borrow checking.
+Garbage collection is simple to implement and use, but moves object allocations to the heap, making it incompatible with manual memory management.
 It keeps objects initialized as long as there are live references to them, making it incompatible with C++'s RAII[@raii] object model.

 Borrow checking is an advanced form of live analysis.
 It keeps track of the _live references_ at every point in the function, and errors when there's a _conflicting action_ on a place associated with a live reference.
 For example, writing to, moving or dropping an object with a live shared borrow will raise a borrow check error.
 Pushing to a vector with a live iterator will raise an iterator invalidation error.
 This technology is compatible with manual memory management and RAII, making it a good fit for C++.